-But fractures where bone fragments on each side of the break are misaligned or where the bone is broken into several pieces (comminuted fractures) may require surgery to ensure proper healing.
+But fractures where bone fragments on each side of the break are severely shifted (displaced fractures) or where the bone is broken into several pieces (comminuted fractures) may require surgery for proper healing.
 Compound fractures, where the broken bone pierces the skin, require immediate, aggressive treatment to reduce the risk of an infection.

 For fractures where the bone fragments stay aligned, these treatments are recommended: